Each of the 5 Lean management principles has its specific action items, find out how to start implementing it by following our concise guide.

 Dealing with the human factor and getting everybody on board might be a major challenge.
 That’s why, to get started, you need to explain to your team members what Lean is and make sure they understand its benefits not just from an organizational perspective but from a personal one too.

-The Lean process is about delivering superior customer value through eliminating waste but also cultivating an environment of shared leadership where your team members receive more responsibilities and seek continuous improvement.
+The Lean process is about delivering superior customer value by eliminating waste but also cultivating an environment of shared leadership where your team members receive more responsibilities and seek continuous improvement.
 Once your colleagues understand that, they will be more likely to embrace the change.

 It is important that you lead the change not manage it.